-A number system is defined as a system of writing for expressing numbers.
+A number system is defined as a system of writing to express numbers.
 It is the mathematical notation for representing numbers of a given set by using digits or other symbols in a consistent manner.
 It provides a unique representation of every number and represents the arithmetic and algebraic structure of the figures.
-It also allows us to operate arithmetic operations like addition, subtraction, and division.
+It also allows us to operate arithmetic operations like addition, subtraction, multiplication and division.

 The value of any digit in a number can be determined by:

 - Its position in the number

 Before discussing the different types of number system examples, first, let us discuss what is a number?

 What is a Number?